hammerheim-game/hammerheim-rules/4-magic.md

 Shadows congeal and become a solid barrier in front of the Shadow Weaver or one of his comrades, protecting the target from enemy attacks.
 The Shadow Weaver may cast this spell on himself or a member of his warband within 12".
-The target receives an armour save of 5+ that is not modified by the attacker’s Strength.
+The target receives an armor save of 5+ that is not modified by the attacker’s Strength.
 The spell lasts until the start of the Shadow Weaver’s next turn.